anav-dev/hand-embroidery/README.md

 # Hand Embroidery

 This website offers information and displays images of hand embroidery basics.
-Designed to be responsive, user-friendly, and easy to navigate, is made for users interested in learning the basic concepts of embroidery.
+Designed to be responsive, user-friendly, and easy to navigate while learning more about this art.

 **Click here to see live site**: [Hand Embroidery Website](https://anav-dev.github.io/hand-embroidery/)